The original shirts were made for a 2 year old and a 4 year old (and the kids are now a year older) so really, it's about time they had new ones.

 The newest version has passed the three year old's preference test.
 He's declared the viking cool and my 6 year old (who's learned some diplomatic skills along the way) stated that this one actually looks MORE like a viking.

 I'm still debating whether to add the embroidered heart.
+I added a graphic heart in a few photos above so you can see what it would look like.
 What do you think?
 As you can probably tell, S was too busy to give me his thoughts on the heart.
 Or to put his shoes on the correct feet.

 A busy Viking boy does not have the time to give his mother crafting advice.